pomsky-lang/website/content/blog/introducing-pomsky/index.md

 The biggest problem with regular expressions is that you have to write everything in a single line without any white space.
 However, some regex engines have a free-spacing mode, enabled with `(?x)`.
 In free-spacing mode, spaces and line breaks are ignored, and you can add comments.
 This is really helpful to make regexes more readable.

-Pomsky goes one step further: In pomsky, free-spacing is the default, and it's supported for all regex engines, even JavaScript.
+Pomsky goes one step further: In Pomsky, free-spacing is the default, and it's supported for all regex engines, even JavaScript.

 ### No backslash escapes

 In theory, the syntax of regexes is quite simple.
 However, there is one thing that regularly trips people up: There's a myriad of characters that need to be escaped, and forgetting to escape a character leads to subtle bugs.
-That's why pomsky doesn't have character escapes.
+That's why Pomsky doesn't have character escapes.
 Instead, strings are written in quotes, and you can decide if you prefer double or single quotes.

 ### Compatibility and Unicode support

 Even though regex engines such as Java, PCRE or EcmaScript use a similar syntax, there are enough differences that writing portable regexes is difficult.
 If you want to use the same regex in different engines, you can't use any of the more advanced features, such as named backreferences or lookbehind, because they either aren't universally supported, or their behavior or syntax differs slightly between engines.

 Pomsky can't solve this problem entirely.
 For example, when a regex engine doesn't support lookbehind, there's nothing we can do about it.
-However, pomsky is able to polyfill some features, so they can be used in regex engines where they aren't natively supported.
+However, Pomsky is able to polyfill some features, so they can be used in regex engines where they aren't natively supported.
 For example, Pomsky polyfills named backreferences and proper Unicode support in JavaScript.
 When using an unsupported feature that Pomsky can't polyfill, it will show an error message, so you don't waste time trying it out.

 ### A modern, reimagined syntax